zenparsing/remock/README.md

   pkg: function() {
     return 'pkg mock';
   },
-  globalVars: [Date],
 }, () => {
   // Mock `Date.now`.
-Since Date appears in the globalVars array, it will
+Properties of the Date object will be restored after
-  // be restored after this callback has completed.
+  // this callback has completed.
   Date.now = () => 1;

   assert.equals(require('./local-module').fn(), 'local-module mock');